jay-wilkinson/linux/Documentation/admin-guide/device-mapper/thin-provisioning.rst

 i) Creating a new thinly-provisioned volume.

-  To create a new thinly- provisioned volume you must send a message to an active pool device, /dev/mapper/pool in this example::
+  To create a new thinly-provisioned volume you must send a message to an active pool device, /dev/mapper/pool in this example::

     dmsetup message /dev/mapper/pool 0 "create_thin 0"